primev/mev-commit/contracts/README.md

 ## L1 Deployer CLI

-The `l1-deployer-cli.sh` enables deployment of L1 contracts and publishing of artifacts.
+The `l1-deployer-cli.sh` enables production deployment of L1 contracts, with publishing of source code to etherscan (see [source code verification](https://info.etherscan.com/how-to-verify-contracts/)).
 This deployment workflow is decoupled from the core mev-commit chain contracts.

-This cli accepts keystore (not suggested for production), ledger, or trezor wallets.
-The contracts must be deployed from a tagged mev-commit release, and will be verified with etherscan during deployment.
+This cli accepts keystore (not suggested), ledger, or trezor wallets.
+Any contract must be deployed from a tagged mev-commit release, unless the `--skip-release-verification` flag is set.

 ### Dependencies